 Function returning the import hash or imphash for the PE.
-The imphash is a MD5 hash of the PE's import table after some normalization.
+The imphash is an MD5 hash of the PE's import table after some normalization.
 The imphash for a PE can be also computed with pefile and you can find more information in Mandiant's blog.
+The returned hash string is always in lowercase.